Interview with Chris Wei, Aviva

 Ventures often invests into really early stage companies, sometimes as a way to access a technology or piece of intellectual property than anything else.
-And, we recognise that some of the investments simply aren’t going to succeed.
+And, we recognize that some of the investments simply aren’t going to succeed.
 But where we do, the value is tremendous.

 Gary Reader: In your opinion, how important has the creation of alignment between Aviva’s M&A objectives and the corporations’ overall strategy been?

 Chris Wei: I think it’s extremely important.
-Our very public strategy is ‘digital first’ and that translates throughout – into how we drive change and transformation; into how we align our investments and ventures; and into how we structure our new partnerships.
-The good news is that our board and group executive team are 100 percent behind the strategy and recognise the urgency.
-I think we’re very aligned as an organisation and the value of that alignment is being demonstrated.
+Our very public strategy is ‘digital first’ and that translates throughout — into how we drive change and transformation; into how we align our investments and ventures; and into how we structure our new partnerships.
+The good news is that our board and group executive team are 100 percent behind the strategy and recognize the urgency.
+I think we’re very aligned as an organization and the value of that alignment is being demonstrated.